|Copyright relevant owner|

 Anyway, enjoy the following piccies.
 (Then click here for Part Two.)

 Posted by Kid at Tuesday, April 30, 2013

 Well, it does exist, but there's only one single copy, so the title isn't too much of a cheat.
 (Did grab ya though, huh?)
 British comics readers of a certain age will remember the DOUBLE DOUBLE COMICS from the 1960s that used to be on sale in newsagents.
 They consisted of unsold, random, de-covered issues that were bound together four at a time by distributors THORPE & PORTER, and given a new cover that very often had little or nothing to do with the contents.
 (Apart from featuring one of the interior heroes - and I'm not even sure if that was guaranteed on all occasions.)

-The comics' contents consisted mainly of DC issues, hence titles like SUPERMAN DOUBLE DOUBLE COMICS, ACTION COMICS DOUBLE DOUBLE COMICS, etc. However, occasionally the odd MARVEL mag found itself included, squeezed 'self-consciously' between a JLA tale and a BLACK-HAWK adventure.
-Essentially, they were 'pot luck' comics, because these omnibus mags (with the same covers) could sometimes contain a completely different mix to one another.
+They consisted mainly of DC issues, hence titles like SUPERMAN DOUBLE DOUBLE COMICS, ACTION COMICS DOUBLE DOUBLE COMICS, and so on.
+However, occasionally the odd MARVEL mag found itself included, squeezed 'self-consciously' between a JLA tale and a BLACKHAWK adventure.
+Essentially, they were 'pot luck' comics, because these omni-bus mags (with the same covers) could sometimes contain a completely different mix to one another.
 One thing they certainly were, though, was value for money, as four mags for the price of two was not to be sneezed at.

 And just think - it's the only one of its kind in existence!

 "Patience is a virtue" and "All things come to he who waits" are

 two old sayings which, with this very post, I have demonstrated to be

 true beyond any reasonable smidgen of doubt.
 After all, weren't you

 all waiting for the next episode of JOHNNY FUTURE's epic battle